top of page

 Many people from minoritised ethnic groups, especially those with underlying (chronic) conditions/disabilities, face barriers to accessing, networks of emotional and practical support, health and social care and vital ‘resources’, such as medicine and food.
 The COVID-19 pandemic has worsened their plight, and post-COVID syndrome has emerged in many of those who got COVID.

 Our ultimate aim was to develop simple strategies, guidelines, recommendations and easily adopted actions and interventions to improve future experiences, health and wellbeing outcomes of these groups.
-We are still working hard on this.
+We are still working on this.
 In 2022 we held an exciting theatre event to share some findings with members of the public.
 You can see a 5 minute version of this here and a longer version here.
 You can also read about it in our blog.

 Our approach to the larger project has used various methods – surveys, interviews, workshops, literature review.